-Before you can view the analysis results of the static analysis, the code coverage, and the performance that only applies to OMEGAMON data of a workbook, ADI requires you to select your role to start the analysis.
+Before you can view the analysis results of a workbook, ADI requires you to select your role to start the analysis.
 Three roles are available: Development, Test, and Operations.
 The order of dashboards reports displays differently based on the role you select.